 1 tsp vanilla extract

-1. Preheat the oven to 200°C, gas mark 6 and line a baking tray with parchment.
+1 Preheat the oven to 200C, gas mark 6.
+Line a large baking tray with parchment.
+Stir together both sugars.

-4. Place in the oven and reduce the heat to 150°C, gas mark 2.
+2 Whisk the egg whites in a clean bowl until stiff then whisk in the sugars, a tablespoon at a time, until smooth and glossy.
+Mix together the vinegar, cornflour and vanilla and whisk into the meringue.
+Spoon the mixture onto the parchment and spread out to make a circle roughly 22cm in diameter (see cook's tips).
+Place in the oven and immediately reduce the heat to 150C, gas mark 2.
 Bake for 1 hour 30 minutes until golden, then turn off the oven, open the door and leave the pavlova inside to cool completely.

-5. Place the juice and sugar in a saucepan and gently heat, stirring to dissolve the sugar.
-Add the lemongrass (if using), turn up the heat for 10 minutes and reduce the juice by half.
-Set aside several cherries to decorate, then halve and stone those remaining.
-Add the halved cherries to the juice pan and simmer for 2 minutes then turn off the heat and leave to cool.
+3 Meanwhile, place the grape juice and sugar in a medium saucepan and heat gently, stirring until the sugar dissolves.
+Add the lemongrass, if using, then raise the heat and bubble for 10 minutes until the juice has reduced by half.
+Set aside several whole cherries to decorate then halve and stone the remainder.
+Add the halved cherries to the pan and simmer for 2 minutes until tender then turn off the heat and leave to cool.

-Draw a circle on the underside of the parchment as a guide for the pavlova (a cake tin works well).
-You can add 1-2 tbsp of kirsch or rum to the cherries as they cool, if so desired.
+Try drawing a circle on the underside of the baking parchment as a sizing guide for the pavlova (a cake tin works well).

 Typical values per serving: